hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 ### And... the cons...

-Okay so, remember how I mentioned my typing speed early on in this entry, well..
+Okay so, remember how I mentioned my typing speed early on in this entry?
+Well..

 Typing around 130-150wpm obsoletes the need for an autocompletion setup, assuming you have a muscle memory for typing commands, which I essentially do.
 I use shell commands *everywhere*, from self-hosting services on cloud to